 The Consumer Price Index for Agricultural Labourers (CPIAL) serves as a pivotal economic indicator, offering insights into changes in the average prices of goods and services.
 This index is specifically tailored to reflect the consumption patterns and expenditure behaviour of this demographic, providing a more accurate representation of the cost of living for those engaged in agricultural work.
-The growth rate further emphasises the pace at which overall prices of essential goods and services are changing over a specific period.
 Table 26 provides a comprehensive snapshot of inflation trends over the years, underscoring a notable evolution in the economic landscape.
-The data reveals a significant increase from negative inflation reported in 2014/2015 to levels of 6 to 7 percent in 2022/2023.
-These percentages are calculated using the base year of 1986/1987, which serves as a reference point for assessing the relative changes in price levels.
+The data reveals a significant increase from negative inflation reported in 2014/15 to levels of 6.0 to 7.0 percent in 2022/23.
+These percentages are calculated using the base year of 1986/87, which serves as a reference point for assessing the relative changes in price levels.